camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-textract.md

 - **[Polling Execution Response](https://docs.aws.amazon.com/textract/latest/dg/API_GetDocumentAnalysis.html#API_GetDocumentAnalysis_ResponseSyntax)**: Returns chunks of data in a paginated format for multi-page or complex documents.
 - **[Asynchronous Execution Response](https://docs.aws.amazon.com/textract/latest/dg/API_StartDocumentAnalysis.html#API_StartDocumentAnalysis_ResponseSyntax)**: Used for batch processing where results are returned later through job completion.

-### Using the Textract Connector Response in Your Process
+### Using the Textract Connector response in your process

 The **Amazon Textract Connector** provides the same response structure as the AWS Textract API.
 You can map fields from the response to process variables, depending on your needs.
-Here's an example of how to extract specific fields using **Result Expression** and **Result Variable**.
+Here's an example of how to extract specific fields using **Result Expression** and **Result Variable**:

-### Example Textract Response (Real-time Execution)
+#### Example Textract Response (real-time execution)

 Utilize output mapping to align this response with process variables:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 This approach stores the entire Textract message as a process variable named `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
 This approach allows for more granularity.
 Instead of storing the entire response in one variable, you can extract specific fields from the **Textract Connector** message and assign them to different process variables.
 This is particularly useful when you are only interested in certain parts of the message, or when different parts of the message need to be used separately in your process.

 Example:

 ```json
 {